 Kesler stated that wireless charging systems use electronics to convert AC into DC and regulate power flow, which reduces efficiency to around 86%.

-Kesler stated that wireless charging is 93% efficient at all points – from the wall to the battery.
+Kesler stated that this charging is 93% efficient at all points – from the wall to the battery.

 Many peripheral manufacturers have their own wireless chargers, including Anker and Logitech, Moshi, and Mophie.
 Some look like mats, while others are desk stands.

-Wireless charger is becoming more common.
-Swedish flat-pack giant Ikea sells a range of furniture that has Qi wireless charging embedded into it.
+The wireless charger is becoming more common.
+Swedish flat-pack giant Ikea sells a range of furniture that has Qi embedded into it.
 You can also purchase standalone wireless charging pads and a variety of cases for different phones from the furniture chain.

 Apple’s wireless charging mat, AirPower, was never launched.
 However, there are many third-party versions available that will charge your iPhone and Apple Watch wireless charging case as do many other wireless earphones now.

-Although wireless charging pad is convenient, it’s not ideal.
+Although wireless charger pad is convenient, it’s not ideal.